aeternity/protocol/contracts/contract_transactions.md

  hash(owner, nonce)
 ```

-The fee, the deposit, the amount and the used gas will be
+Before the contract is created, the fee, the deposit and the amount will be
 subtracted from the owner account.

 The amount will be added to the contract account.

-The fee will added to the miner account.
+The fee will be added to the miner account.

 The deposit will be "held by the contract" until it is deactivated.